Warp is now open-source

 Key Takeaways

-• OpenAI is founding sponsor; new open-model support ships today: Kimi, MiniMax, Qwen, plus an “auto (open)” routing mode that picks the best open model per task.
+• New open-source model support ships today: Kimi, MiniMax, Qwen, plus an “auto (open)” router that selects the best open model per task.

 Hacker News Comment Review